cloudera/spiderman/README.md

 # SpiderMan
-A comprehensive human-annotated plain-text dataset for SQL AI tasks across diverse domains and complexity levels.
+A comprehensive, high quality, human-annotated plain-text dataset for SQL AI tasks across diverse domains and complexity levels.

 ## Why SpiderMan
-SpiderMan is a better version of the [Spider 1.0](https://yale-lily.github.io/spider) dataset.
+SpiderMan is an improved version of the [Spider 1.0](https://yale-lily.github.io/spider) dataset.

-- You get the databases in plain-text format instead of a set of sqlite files.
-And that makes it easy for you to load the dataset into any database of your choice.
+- The databases are made available in plain-text format instead of a set of sqlite files.
+This makes it easy for you to load the dataset into any database of your choice.
 - Schema has been standardized - Corrected table ordering, column data-types, primary / foreign key constraints and indexes.
 - Data has been corrected for schema based validations.
 - Queries have been improved for successful execution in MySQL and other DB systems.

-SpiderMan is split into 2 parts - Dataset, and scripts that makes it easy to work with the dataset.
+SpiderMan is split into 2 parts - Dataset and scripts.

 ## Dataset
 The dataset comprises of 157 databases.
 Each of them come with their own respective schema, data and queries.
-We currently don't have queries that span across databases.
-Train test split happens at the database level.
+We currently do not have queries that span across databases.
+Train-test split happens at the database level.

 ||Queries|Tables|Databases|
 |-|-|-|-|